mckennapsean/dissertation/content/07-reflect.md

 ![
   Characteristics impacting narrative flow.
-  We illustrate high-level aspects that affect visual narrative flow: a reader's interactions with the story, the mechanisms tying the story components into a narrative, and the different forms of visual feedback perceived by the reader as they navigate, read, and interact with the visual data-driven story.
+  We illustrate high-level aspects that affect visual narrative flow: readers' interactions with the story, the mechanisms tying the story components into a narrative, and the different forms of visual feedback perceived by readers as they navigate, read, and interact with the visual data-driven story.
 ](figures/narrative-flow/narrative-flow.pdf){#fig:flow width="80%"}